jasonkyuyim/se3_diffusion/README.md

 Implementation for "SE(3) diffusion model with application to protein backbone generation" [arxiv link](https://arxiv.org/abs/2302.02277).
 While our work is tailored towards protein backbone generation, it is in principle applicable to other domains where SE(3) is utilized.

+We welcome pull requests and contributions.

 ## Installation

+> A preprocessed dataset is

 ## Training